Jaynet Kabila: Early life

 Jaynet Kabila and her twin brother, Joseph Kabila were born on 4 June 1971 to Sifa Mahanya and Laurent-Désiré Kabila.
 Although her father would eventually become president of the country, at the time of Jaynet Kabila's birth, Laurent Kabila was a struggling rebel leader at the nadir of his power.
 The twins were born in Hewa Bora, a small village in the secessionist state of Maquis of Fizi, in the present-day province of South Kivu, in the eastern Democratic Republic of the Congo, but it has also been alleged that the twins were actually born in Tanzania.

 Career

 Jaynet Kabila first became publicly prominent in 2011 when she was elected as a deputy to the Congolese National Assembly, representing Kalemie as an independent.
+After the death of Augustin Mwanke in 2012, President Joseph Kabila's right hand man, she became one of her brother's most influential advisors.

 Despite her generally low profile, Kabila is a powerful figure in Congolese politics, as the owner of Congolese media conglomerate Digital Congo. and as of 2015 has been described as the most influential member of her brother's entourage.

 In March 2024, Jaynet Kabila was interviewed by military intelligence, after a search at the headquarters of the foundation dedicated to his late father, Laurent-Désiré Kabila, in Kinshasa.